Wherever you’re farming, our experts have got you covered

 Neil is currently servicing the Mid North region where his combination of customer service, technical knowledge and practical farming experience make him an ideal representative for Ballance and Mid North farmers.
 When he is not working, Neil is an avid runner and a keen fisher-man

-Originally a teacher, Shaun decided to go dairy farming after returning from his OE.
-After 17 years milking cows, the last eight on his own farm, it was time for a change and Shaun sold the farm, moved to town and began working for the Taranaki Regional Council.
+With a Bachelor of Education, Shaun began working life as a teacher before deciding to go dairy farming after returning from his OE.
+After 17 years milking cows, the last eight on his own farm, it was time for a change and Shaun sold the farm, moved to town, and began working for the Taranaki Regional Council.
 Two years after working for the council, there was an opportunity to work for Ballance, the company he had used himself for nutrient advice while farming.

 Shaun enjoys discussions around farming and loves the positive role he can play in assisting farmers achieve their farming goals.